Updated: 17-02-2026 at 3:30 PM

 Read More: Mai Bhago Istri Shakti Scheme | India And Its Step Ahead On Equality

-Women and girls constitute nearly half of the Indian population who are always treated with respect and dignity.
-However, on the ground, the scenario is completely different, one which revolves around the horrendous crimes against the female faction of the society.
+Women and girls constitute nearly half of the Indian population, who are always treated with respect and dignity.
+However, on the ground, the scenario is completely different, one that revolves around the horrendous crimes against the female faction of society.

 Sexual violence and physical assault against women are rapidly increasing in India, with the Indian government trying every measure to curb this volcanic growth of numbers.